 Overview

-The student should first discuss a potential project idea informally with the organization to confirm its interest and feasibility.
+The student should first discuss a potential project idea informally with the organization to confirm its interest and the project’s feasibility.
 Once the organization agrees in principle, the student must complete the Client Agreement Form and the Letter of Engagement, which must be signed by both the company representative and the AAM.
 This agreement formalizes permission to use secondary data only and outlines the project’s general scope, expected deliverables, and confidentiality requirements.
-The signed form and the letter must be submitted before Week 1 and attached as an appendix to the Project Proposal.
+The signed form and the letter must be submitted before Week 1 and attached as an appendix to the Consultancy Project Proposal.

 Working individually, students act as consultants to address the identified management challenge, collaborating with the client to diagnose issues, develop actionable strategies, and present their recommendations supported by MBA-level analytical tools.

-Students apply integrative knowledge from the MBA program, i.e., marketing, finance, operations, strategy, and leadership, to generate evidence-based solutions that align with the client’s objectives and ethical business practices.
+Students apply integrative knowledge from the MBA program (i.e., marketing, finance, operations, strategy, and leadership) to generate evidence-based solutions that align with the client’s objectives and ethical business practices.
 The course is assessed through a project proposal, interim progress report, and final consultancy report, ensuring both academic rigour and professional relevance.

 Outline